Netflix/metaflow-service/services/ui_backend_service/docs/environment.md

 ## Custom Navigation links for UI

-You can customize the admin navigation links presented by the UI by setting an environment variable `CUSTOM_QUICKLINKS` for the backend process.
-The value should be a _stringified_ json of the format:
+You can customize the admin navigation links presented by the UI by creating a `custom_quicklinks.config.json` file on the server.
+See `custom_quicklinks.example.json` for a reference.
+Alternatively you can set an environment variable `CUSTOM_QUICKLINKS` for the backend process.
+The value for the environment variable should be a _stringified_ json of the format:

 ```json
 [